 PROBLEM: SOUND & NOISE PASSING THROUGH AN EXISTING WINDOW

 SOLUTION: SOUNDPROOF THE WINDOW

 Quite often we get calls to soundproof a window.
 Our customers have issues with sound from traffic & highway noise, neighbors, barking dogs, HVAC and other machinery, etc. coming into a residential or commercial space.
 Typically, the compliant is that sound is coming in through the existing windows.
 Soundproofing a window helps provide speech privacy and reduce distracting noise.

 So, how do I soundproof my window?
-Below we will outline some ways to address blocking sound from entering the window that include replacing the window or sealing the window.
+Below we will outline some ways to address blocking sound from entering an interior window.

 OPTION 1: Replace Existing Windows with Soundproof Windows